 Learn more about the PSIG

-The Reflective Immersive Sophomore Experience (RISE) is a course designed for second-year students who would like to gain individualized support and guidance in the process of defining areas of interest, setting career-related goals, and applying for off-campus internships, jobs, and other opportunities.
-Students in RISE will enroll in one of the EXLN 201 sessions during the academic term, attend class sessions throughout the term, and receive a grade at the end of the semester (RISE will no longer use in-progress grading; this is a change from previous years).
+Exploring Your Experiential Learning Opportunities is a course designed for second-year students who would like to gain individualized support and guidance in the process of defining areas of interest, setting career-related goals, and applying for off-campus internships, jobs, and other opportunities.
 Contact Nicole Kendrick for details.

 Learn more about EXLN 201